-As a young kid, my dad told me that the best medicine in the world tastes bitterest.
+When I was a kid, my dad told me that the best medicine in the world tastes bitter.

 I was sick, and he was convincing me to take the medicine at hand.

 I don’t know where he got that idea.
-Maybe from his old folks who, for the lack of modern medicine in the rural areas, settled for medicinal herbs and roots.
+Maybe from his old folks, who, for lack of modern medicine in rural areas, settled for medicinal herbs and roots.

-I remember our Lola (Nana) Toyak once gave us beeswax to chew on, telling us that this would cure us of asthmatic cough.
+I remember our Lola (Nana) Toyak once gave us beeswax to chew on, telling us that it would cure our asthmatic cough.

 The beeswax she gave us was far from what you’d see in apiaries: golden white.
 Lola gave us a wrinkled black thing, the remnant of the wild honey harvested from the forest.

-She also had a special ointment she called “Lana” (coconut oil) mixed with roots and herbs in a pocket-size whiskey bottle, which she applied on affected areas of our body.
-When my brother and I were coughing, we’d get a good massage on our upper backs and chest.
+She also had a special ointment she called “Lana” (coconut oil), mixed with roots and herbs, contained in a pocket-sized whiskey bottle locals called “lapad”, which she applied to the affected areas of our bodies.
+When my brother and I were coughing, we’d get a good massage on our upper backs and chests.

-Whether or not there is scientific proof of this, I believe that the best way to get well is to take medicine being offered, which is usually bitter.
+Whether there is scientific evidence for this or not, I believe the best way to get well is to take the medicine offered, which is usually bitter.

 Have you tried enjoying the sugar-coated pill like candy and realised it would turn bitter as soon as the coating had melted?